 I briefly mentioned Facebook groups in the section on social media, but I wanted to talk about them more.

 Social media groups, like those on Facebook, LinkedIn, and Google Plus, are an amazing way to drive highly targeted traffic.
 The 600 new visitors I got from one post proves that.

 They’re easy enough to find.
 Just search on Facebook or LinkedIn and click on “Groups”.
 For Google Plus, go to the “Communities” tab and search there.
 Join any relevant ones.

 Like forums, don’t just spam your stuff.
 Become a loved member of the community.
 Engage with the people and share other people’s stuff.
 Once the group members know your face and like you, then you can share your own posts.
 And don’t forget to respond to their comments!

 If you don’t have an about page, you’re doing it wrong.
 Building one really is a must when starting a blog.

-In the blogging world, people follow people who they know, like, and trust.
+In the blogging world (and especially when you’re new, learning how to start a blog), people follow people who they know, like, and trust.
 How can you know, like, and trust someone who doesn’t show their face or have a compelling story?